python/typed_ast/update_process.md

 troubleshoot problems and use your own intuition along the way.
 Most steps have an example commit hash in parentheses from the Python 3.6 update.

+(At a high level, steps 1-4 alter the code so it uses `Ta3` instead of `Py` as a prefix for globals; the next few steps add support for type comments to the lexer, grammar and "asdl" machinery; then we add support for `feature_version`; finally we work on making the code compatible with older Python versions and other platforms.)

 1. Copy over the parser files from CPython.
 The set of files you want is likely the set currently present in `ast3`.
    ([a377f1e](https://github.com/python/typed_ast/commit/a377f1e3deb332bfbec3f3bb0d4c42768626d8d4))